The Hodge-FVH Correspondence: Introduction

 \paragraph{Acknowledgements.} We are grateful to Boris Dubrovin for his support of the work and very helpful discussions.
-This work is partially supported by NSFC No.\,11771238 and No.\,11725104.
+We would like to thank Shuai Guo, Yongbin Ruan and Don Zagier for their interests and helpful comments.
+This work is partially supported by NSFC No.\,11771238, No.\,11725104, No.\,11671371.
 Part of the work of C.~Zhou was done during his PhD studies at Tsinghua University; he thanks Tsinghua University for excellent working conditions and financial supports.